What Is Thai Cashew Chicken?

 What sauce is used in Thai cashew chicken?

-The sauce in a Thai cashew chicken recipe is built from oyster sauce, fish sauce, soy sauce, and a small amount of sugar.
+The sauce in Thai cashew chicken is built from oyster sauce, fish sauce, soy sauce, sugar, and chili flakes.
 The oyster sauce provides the body and savory sweetness.
 The fish sauce adds salt and depth.
 The soy sauce rounds the edges.
-The sugar balances the salt and helps the sauce glaze and cling to the chicken and vegetables as it reduces in the hot wok.
-The sauce should be mixed before cooking begins.
+The sugar balances the salt and helps the sauce glaze and cling to the chicken and vegetables as it reduces.
+The sauce should always be mixed before cooking begins.

 Is Thai cashew chicken spicy?